cyber-dojo-retired/runner-stateful/README.md

 - - - -

 # new_kata
-Tells the runner-service a kata with the given id and image_name has been set up.
+Tells the runner-service the kata with the given id and image_name has been set up.
 Must be called before new_avatar.
 - parameters
   * image_name, eg 'cyberdojofoundation/gcc_assert'